-I’m looking for internships during Summer 2025—send me a message if you have any opportunities to share!
+I’m looking for internships during Summer 2026—send me a message if you have any opportunities to share!

 News

-November 2024: I’m excited to present my ongoing project on Multimodal Representation Alignment for Othello Game Learning at the CoAStaL group at the University of Copenhagen!
+November 2024: I will present my ongoing project on multimodal representation alignment for Othello game learning at the CoAStaL group at the University of Copenhagen.

-September 2024: Our paper on evaluating LLM instruction following and reasoning is accepted by EMNLP 2024 findings!
+September 2024: Our paper on evaluating LLM instruction following and reasoning will be published in EMNLP 2024 Findings.

 Publications